stassop/ReactNativeTodo/README.md

 });
 ```

 Testing if todo's get deleted correctly is, again, simple.
-Because we've already tested `Todo`, reducers, sagas etc., we just test if the API method gets called with the correct params when we call `onDelete()`.
+Because we've already tested `Todo`, reducers, sagas etc., we just test if the API method gets called with the right params when we call `onDelete()`.
 Since we have two todos, we expect to find only one when the DOM is updated.

 ```javascript
 it('Deletes todos', async () => {